kkartas/APILinker/docs/cookbook.md

 ### Explanation
 - The retry mechanism is built into ApiConnector for temporary failures
-- For specific rate limit handling, you can implement a decorator or wrapper function
+- For specific rate limit handling, implement a decorator or wrapper function in your app
 - The connector will automatically use exponential backoff between retries

 ## Transforming Nested JSON Structures